WEIYanbin1999/GITA/README.md

     └── ...
 ```

-All the experiments can be reproduced by specifying the needed settings in the Script file.
+To reproduce the experimental results, you can run the scripts in the ./Scripts Folder.